-- Each winner is a popular priority worth its cost: To qualify for funding from our group's source, an item needs our "base number" of voters or more. - So, a ballot's money can help more low-cost items.
-This motivates each voter to give their top ranks to the items that give them the most joy per dollar. - See Ranked Choice Voting points 1 and 3 on page 14.
+If more ballots divide a cost, each of them pays less. - So a ballot's money can help more low-cost items.
+This motivates each voter to give his top ranks to the items that give him the most joy per dollar. - See Ranked Choice Voting points 1 and 3 on page 14.